git-kick/ioBroker.e3dc-rscp/README.md

     <td>Define how often ioBroker will request state updates from E3/DC.</td>
   </tr>
   <tr>
-    <td>SET_IDLE_PERIOD delay [s]</td>
+    <td>Tuple sending delay [s]</td>
-    <td>Define how long ioBroker will wait before writing idle period changes to E3/DC.
+    <td>Define how long ioBroker will wait before writing idle period or data history changes to E3/DC.
 Purpose is to merge several subsequent changes into one single call.
-A dedicated timeout is set/reset upon every change concerning the five values within one idle period; changes are only transmitted after the timeout is over.</td>
+A dedicated timeout is set/reset upon every change concerning the values within one idle period or one data history scale, resepectively; changes are only transmitted after the timeout is over.</td>
   </tr>
   <tr>
-    <td>Select E3/DC namespaces to query data for (check-boxes)</td>
+    <td>Checkbox for each E3/DC namespace</td>
     <td>Data will be requested only for checked namespaces.</td>
   </tr>
 </table>